bexruzbekmengliyev/bexruzbekmengliyev/README.md

 ---

 ## 📌 About Me
-My name is Bexruzbek.I'm 15 years old.I'm from Uzbekistan.I will be backend developer in the future.I'm studing Al-xrazmiy vorislari now.And i have got a lot of jobs ifuture Inshallah
+My name is Bexruzbek.I'm 15 years old.I'm from Uzbekistan.I will be backend developer in the future.I'm studing Al-xrazmiy vorislari now.And be alot of jobs after me.
----

 ## 🛠️ Technologies & Tools